natgeol05-cpu/Nats-AriyalurGeology-Repository/README.md

 # Ariyalur-Repository
-For Geology Students the Geology of Ariyalur area with contents and images.
+For Geology Students the details of Geology in Ariyalur area with contents and images.